lakshya1230/lakshya1230.github.io/_projects/4_project.md

 ---
 layout: page
-title: Automated Certificate Management Environment
+title: Blind Super-Resolution
-description: Self-contained functional ACME client in Python.
+description: Course Project - Digital Image Processing
 img:
 importance: 3
-category: Misc.
+category: Course Projects
 ---

 <p align="justify"> This was a course project for the course Network Security at ETH Zurich, in Autumn 2021, where we had to implement a functional ACME client.
 The <a href="https://tools.ietf.org/html/rfc8555"> Automatic Certificate Management Environment (ACME) protocol </a> aims to facilitate the automation of certificate issuance by creating a standardized and machine-friendly protocol for certificate management. </p>